Choose Language

 What is the Blue Team in Cybersecurity?

 The blue team in cyber security represents the defenders.
 Their mission is to protect the organization’s assets by monitoring, detecting, and responding to cyber threats.
 It is the internal security team responsible for maintaining the organization’s defensive posture.
-A blue teamer is a security professional skilled in network monitoring, incident response, and security information and event management (SIEM).

-Pros of blue teaming:
+Pros of Blue Teaming

 • Ensures continuous monitoring and threat detection.